ArshaShiri/DevOpsBootcampPythonAssignment/README.md

 * For cleaner code, declare these functions in its own helper Module and use them in the main.py file

 **Solution:**

+`working_with_functions.py`

+## EXERCISE 5: Python Program 'Calculator'
+Write a simple calculator program that:

+* Takes user input of 2 numbers and operation to execute
+* Handles following operations: plus, minus, multiply, divide
+* Does proper user validation and give feedback: only numbers allowed
+* Keeps the Calculator program running until the user types “exit”
+* Keeps track of how many calculations the user has taken, and when the user exits the calculator program, prints out the number of calculations the user did

+**Concepts covered:** working with different data types, conditionals, type conversion, user input, user input validation